jenningsje/joint-call/README.md

 ./variant-call.sh

-You will find all the Genotype data responsible for cancer after the HPCC has finished running the program.
+You will find all the Genotype data responsible for cancer after the HPCC cluster has finished running the program.
+This entire pipeline will run in the background after you have executed the commands above under "# Run the entire pipeline" until it is finished running.

+# Check status of job:

+to check the status of your job run the following command in your terminal:

+top